w3c/opentrack-cg/spec/model/overview.md

 _Example of definition of a club forming a team for Ekiden:_
 ![Team of a club with several athletes](images/instances_club_team.png)

-Example of a national team:
+Example of a national team (with two athletes):
 ```
 {
     "@context": "http://w3c.github.io/opentrack-cg/contexts/opentrack.jsonld",